Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 If, with an allergic rhinitis, in addition to suprastin, you also take a complex preparation containing an antihistamine, then everything together will act as a strong sleeping pill.
 Sometimes liver disorders are associated with a similar overdose of paracetamol or ibuprofen.

-Output.
-Before taking a complex drug for a cold, you must carefully read its composition indicated on the package or in the insert, and do not take separately those medicines that are included in it.
+Exit.
+Before taking complex drug from a cold, you must carefully read its composition indicated on the package or in the insert, and do not take separately those medicines that are included in it.

 Antiallergic drugs for children: characteristics, principle of action, benefits and harms